-Where you will be using your bicycle most of the time will influence what kind of bicycle you will pick.
+Your frequent biking ground will determine which bike to settle on.
 It could be on trails or for off-roading, or simply for commuting.
-Whatever the case, there are two classifications of bikes; road bikes and mountain bikes.
-Road bikes are manufactured from light materials and are meant for speed.
-There aerodynamic body style fits well with performance minded individuals.
+Keep in mind, there are two categories of bikes, that is road and mountain bikes.
+The construction of road bikes ensures their light enough for speed.
+They suit performance minded riders due to their aerodynamic body style.
 Their narrow, smooth tires give a precise response on paved surfaces.
 They are ideal for exercising or light weekend use.
-Mountain bikes have excellent suspension setups, to aid in absorbing the bounces and jolts of dirt trails and rocky terrain.
-You may ride them on paved roads but with difficulty, from their bulk, and thick heavy wheels which have large threads.
-You need to make your choice right.
+Mountain bikes manage to function on dirt trails and rocky terrain due to their suspension setups.
+Using they on paved roads is hard considering their bulk, and thick heavy wheels with large threads.
+Of the two types, pick accordingly.
 Alternatively, you can opt for a hybrid bike, which has the speed and light weight of a road bike, and the rugged versatility of a mountain bike.

-The bike frame size you settle on should fit your body size.
-This guarantees comfort and control as you use the bike.
+Select a bike frame that is proportional to your body size.
+You will be comfortable and in control when you ride.
 Make use of bike sizing charts, which will compare your body height with bike size, to come up with the right fit.

 The process of choosing a bike is just as important as choosing other camping equipment.
-No matter where you intend to use your bike and for how long, you need to choose well.
+Regardless of your lifestyle or camping needs and frequency, it is important to choose the right bike for you.